open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 ### aggregate_on_attribute_value

-`aggregate_on_attribute_value(function, label, valueSet, newValue)`
+`aggregate_on_attribute_value(function, attribute, values, newValue)`

-The `aggregate_on_attribute_value` function aggreates all metrics having the label `label` set with one of the values present in `valueSet` using the aggregation function specified in `function`.
-Additionally it substitutes the values of `label` present in `valueSet` with a new value specified by `newValue`.
+The `aggregate_on_attribute_value` function aggreates all datapoints in the metric containing the attribute `attribute` with one of the values present in the `values` parameter using the aggregation function specified in `function` parameter.
+Additionally it substitutes the values of the specified `attribute` with a new value in `newValue` parameter.

-The function supports the following data types:
+The `aggregate_on_attribute_value` function fetches all datapoints in the metric, which have the attribute `attribute` present with one of the values speficied in `values` and substitues these values with `newValue`.
+Afterwards all datapoints are aggregated depending on the attributes.

+The following metric types can be aggregated:

 - sum
 - gauge